 The Government has approved dam safety regulations for the safe management of dams after construction, to reduce potential impacts to people, property, and the environment.
 The regulations commence in 2024.

 Under the regulations, engineers will be registered to audit and certify potential impact classifications (PIC) and/or dam safety assurance programmes (DSAP).
 All Recognised Engineers must be Chartered Professional Engineers (CPEng).

 Engineering New Zealand Te Ao Rangahau, as the Registration Authority for Chartered Professional Engineers, is responsible for assessing and registering Recognised Engineers.
-Together with the New Zealand Society on Large Dams (NZSOLD), and supported by the Ministry of Business, Innovation & Employment (MBIE), we’re working to develop the framework for the required Recognised Engineer qualifications and competencies to be assessed.
+Together with the New Zealand Society on Large Dams (NZSOLD), and supported by the Ministry of Business, Innovation & Employment (MBIE), we have developed the framework for the required Recognised Engineer qualifications and competencies to be assessed.